Many people say that we should “leave the ego outside the mat,” but I believe that another ego takes its place when we step on the mat.

-I believe that in order to live a meaningful life, we need to find the balance between the analytical and the intuitive mind.
-This is the path of the middle, already described by the great masters.
-This path requires a conscious effort and brutal honesty towards ourselves.
-One cannot achieve inner peace and joy by staring at the light but by shedding light into our own darkness.
+To live a meaningful life, we must balance our analytical and intuitive minds.
+This path requires a conscious effort and brutal honesty with ourselves.
+Inner peace and joy cannot be achieved by simply staring at the light, but rather by shedding light on our own darkness.

 Reconfigure your mind